Legacy-Fantasy-Football/.github/profile/README.md

 ### The Solution

 I set out to create an application that helps Fantasy Football Leagues retell the narrative of the league.
 I wanted users to have info and stats from their league at the end of their fingertips.
-And most importantly I wanted to once and for all put to end, the ever argued topic, of who is really the best in the league?
+I wanted to broaden the fight for individual achievement from one mere year, to a everlasting quest to be crowned the best in your league.
+The legacy points system that I created allows fantasy football leagues to be looked at over the longhaul.
+Fantasy Football is not going away, and it is time to start thinking of leagues as long term battles for glory rather than an annual rise and fall.

 ## User Story